JuliaPhylo/PhyloNetworks.jl/docs/src/man/introduction.md

 ```@repl intro
-raxmltreefile = joinpath(examples_path,"raxmltrees.tre")
+raxmltreefile = joinpath(examples_path, "raxmltrees.tre")
-#raxmltreefile = "raxmltrees.tre" # If your working directory is the `examples` folder of PhyloNetworks.
+# raxmltreefile = "raxmltrees.tre" # if your working directory contains the file
 typeof(raxmltreefile)
 ```
 The object `raxmltreefile` is a basic string (of letters).
 Let's create our list of gene trees by reading this file.
-Note that if you changed your working directory as mentioned above, you will **not** need to use `joinpath` to join the path to the `examples` folder with the file name.
+Note that if you changed your working directory as mentioned above, you do **not** need to use `joinpath` to join the path to the `examples` folder with the file name.

 ```@repl intro
 genetrees = readmultinewick(raxmltreefile); # the semicolon suppresses info on the result